mikkelson/clubhouse-php/README.md

-# Clubhouse.io REST API PHP Wrapper
+# Clubhouse.io REST API php Wrapper

-This is a lightweight PHP wrapper for the Clubhouse.io REST version 1 API.
+This is a lightweight php wrapper for the Clubhouse.io REST version 1 API.

 ## Installation